ArtemRivnyi/bash-toolbox/README.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ---